 - Address: 4790 Oakwood Road, Ortonville

 Due to coronavirus concerns, Middleton is still deciding if they are only taking appointments or simply opening up for picking this season.
 Keep an eye on their Facebook page and website for updates.

 Blueberry will begin in July and August.
 Check Facebook for updates.
 Maple syrup, maple products and honey items are available, as well.

 - Address: 10570 Martz Road, Ypsilanti

-For more than 40 years, Rowe’s has served southeast Michigan pickers, providing not just strawberries but also snap peas and a farm market with cobbler mix, pectin for canning and cold drinks for hot summer days.
+For more than 40 years, Rowe’s has served up strawberries, snap peas and a farm market with cobbler mix, pectin for canning and cold drinks for hot summer days.